ms682/DataScience/README.md

     **User:** mvsternds

 #### Tables & Views
-There are 5 tables and one view in the database.
+There are 5 tables and two views in the database.
  * business
  * checkin
  * reviews